ethansilvas/basic-git-branching/README.md

     IF YOUR BRANCH HAS A REMOTE VERSION (you did step 4 first): Now that your branch has been rebased with main, you'll have to update the remote version of your branch to reflect that by doing another `git push origin your-branch-name`

-Steps to deal with merge conflicts are listed in the [Fixing a merge conflict](#fixing-a-merge-conflict) section.
+Steps to deal with merge conflicts are listed in the [Fixing a merge conflict](#fixing-a-merge-conflict) section. <br>
+Steps to deal with merge conflicts for Jupyter notebooks are in the [Fixing merge conflicts in a jupyter notebook](#fixing-merge-conflicts-in-a-jupyter-notebook) section.

 [Step 4 or 3](#step-4-or-3-making-a-remote-copy-of-your-branch): Make a remote copy of your branch by doing `git push origin your-branch-name`.
 You can verify that it worked on your repository's GitHub page, under the "branches" section. <br>